anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 ```

 > Typically, outlier detection algorithms fit (ex. via reconstruction) to the training set to understand what normal data looks like and then we can use a threshold to predict outliers.
 If we have a small labeled dataset with outliers, we can empirically choose our threshold but if not, we can choose some reasonable tolerance.

-!!! warning
-    We shouldn't identify outliers by looking at a model’s predicted probabilities because they need to be [calibrated](https://arxiv.org/abs/1706.04599){:target="_blank"} before using them as reliable measures of confidence.

 ## Solutions